rapidoreach/ReactNativeSDK/README.md

 `$ cd ios && pod install && cd ..` # CocoaPods on iOS needs this extra step

-> This wrapper bundles RapidoReach Android SDK 1.0.2 (minSdk 23) and iOS SDK 1.0.7 (iOS 15.1+).
+> This wrapper bundles RapidoReach Android SDK `1.0.2` (minSdk 23) and depends on the iOS CocoaPods SDK `RapidoReach 1.0.7` (iOS 15.1+).
-> React Native tooling has been updated to React 19 / React Native 0.83.x for both the library and the example app.
+> The library and example app support React 19 / React Native 0.83.x.

+### Troubleshooting installs

+- iOS CocoaPods: if you see `None of your spec sources contain a spec satisfying the dependency: RapidoReach (= 1.0.7)`, run `pod repo update` then `pod install` again.
+- Android build “Cannot run program node”: make sure Node.js is installed.
+You can also set `NODE_BINARY=/absolute/path/to/node`.

 We are all set up!
 Now let's use the module.